nyuwireless-unipd/ns3-mmwave/src/lr-wpan/doc/lr-wpan.rst

 * ``lr-wpan-packet-test.cc``:  Test the 802.15.4 MAC header/trailer classes
 * ``lr-wpan-pd-plme-sap-test.cc``:  Test the PLME and PD SAP per IEEE 802.15.4
 * ``lr-wpan-spectrum-value-helper-test.cc``:  Test that the conversion between power (expressed as a scalar quantity) and spectral power, and back again, falls within a 25% tolerance across the range of possible channels and input powers.
+* ``lr-wpan-ifs-test.cc``:  Check that the Intraframe Spaces (IFS) are being used and issued in the correct order.
+* ``lr-wpan-slotted-csmaca-test.cc``:  Test the transmission and deferring of data packets in the Contention Access Period (CAP) for the slotted CSMA/CA (beacon-enabled mode).

 Validation
 **********

 The model has not been validated against real hardware.
 The error model has been validated against the data in IEEE Std 802.15.4-2006, section E.4.1.7 (Figure E.2).
 The MAC behavior (CSMA backoff) has been validated by hand against expected behavior.
 The below plot is an example of the error model validation and can be reproduced by running ``lr-wpan-error-model-plot.cc``: